ednz-cloud/hashicorp_nomad/README.md

-Hashicorp Nomad
+hashicorp_nomad
 =========
 > This repository is only a mirror.
-Development and testing is done on a private gitlab server.
+Development and testing is done on a private gitea server.

 This role install and configure nomad on **debian-based** distributions.